suthakarana/Ordinal_SSL/README.md

-Ordinal SSL is a semi-supervised learning framework for ordinal diabetic retinopathy classification from retinal fundus images.
+Ordinal_SSL is a semi-supervised learning framework for ordinal diabetic retinopathy classification from retinal fundus images.
 The method is designed to exploit the ordered nature of diabetic retinopathy severity while learning from both labeled and unlabeled data.

-Unlike conventional semi-supervised classification methods that treat disease grades as independent categorical classes, OrdDist incorporates ordinal information into the learning process.
+Unlike conventional semi-supervised classification methods that treat disease grades as independent categorical classes, Ordinal_SSL incorporates ordinal information into the learning process.
 The framework combines regression-based ordinal prediction with standard and class-weighted classification branches and uses their predictive distributions to estimate reliable confidence for unlabeled samples.

 The model contains three complementary prediction branches: